Melbourne Dietitian & Nutritionist

 Your location does not need to be a barrier to quality nutrition care.
 As a qualified and experienced dietitian, I provide:

-Online Dietitian Appointments via Zoom are a convenient way to receive quality nutrition advice from the comfort of your home, no matter where you live in Australia.
+Online Dietitian Appointments via Zoom are a convenient way to receive nutrition support from the comfort of your home, no matter where you live in Australia.

 In-Clinic Consultations are available for those who can attend in person in St Kilda, Melbourne.